 The TCC reviewed each area of potential non-compliance highlighted by the Secretariat.

 Regarding China’s vessel marking issues (CMM 2024-01, paragraph 5), eight incidents were identified through HSBI events.
-For one vessel, China clarified that the small boat in question was a rescue boat required by Chinese regulations, not a fishing skiff, and therefore was not subject to marking requirements.
+For two vessels, China clarified that the small boats in question were rescue boats required by Chinese regulations, not fishing skiffs, and therefore were not subject to marking requirements.
 For other vessels, China reported that sanctions had been imposed.
 China provided additional evidence of sanctions imposed.
 Based on the information provided by China, the TCC determined this case to be “Compliant.”

 Regarding Russia’s vessel marking issues (CMM 2024-01, paragraph 5), five vessels were identified through aerial surveillance as having inadequate markings.
 Russia explained that sanctions had been applied and the completeness of markings was verified.
 Members disagreed on whether additional alphanumeric identifiers on the hull constituted a violation of paragraph 4 of Annex 2, with Russia maintaining these were boarding numbers required by national regulations.
-Based on the information provided by Russia to verify the sanctions issued the TCC determined this case to be “Compliant,” noting that the CMM would require minor amendment to prevent similar cases in the future for Members requiring domestic markings.
+Based on the information provided by Russia to verify the sanctions issued the TCC determined this case to be “Compliant,” noting that the CMM would require minor amendment to prevent similar cases in the future for Members requiring domestic and other markings.

-Regarding Chinese Taipei’s vessel marking issue (CMM 2024-01, paragraph 5), Chinese Taipei explained that when the inspection was conducted, the vessel’s radio call sign was obscured by boxes, which were immediately removed upon detection.
+Regarding Chinese Taipei’s vessel marking potential non-compliance issue (CMM 2024-01, paragraph 5), Chinese Taipei explained that when the inspection was conducted, the vessel’s radio call sign was temporarily obscured by boxes, which were immediately removed upon detection.
 The vessel had been sanctioned in accordance with domestic law.
 Based on the information provided by Chinese Taipei, including a link to verify the sanctions issued, the TCC determined this case to be “Compliant.”
+Japan pointed out many cardboard boxes were placed on the deck together with an awning over these boxes.

-Regarding transshipment reporting issues related to China (CMM 2024-03, paragraph 8), the Secretariat noted this case was also being considered under the draft IUU vessel list.
+Regarding transshipment reporting potential non-compliance issues related to China (CMM 2024-03, paragraph 8), the Secretariat noted this case was also being considered under the draft IUU vessel list.
 Several Members suggested that cases discussed under the IUU agenda item should not be duplicated in the CMS process to avoid inconsistent outcomes.
 The TCC determined the case to be “Flag State Action Ongoing” pending the completion of sanctions procedures by China.

-Regarding China’s Pacific saury issue (CMM 2024-08, paragraph 10), questions were raised about whether China had exceeded its catch limit following closure of its fishery.
+Regarding China’s Pacific saury potential non-compliance issue (CMM 2024-08, paragraph 10), questions were raised about whether China had exceeded its catch limit following closure of its fishery.
 China clarified that even with confiscated illegal catch added to their reported catch, they remained below their total catch limit.
-The TCC determined the case to be “Unable to be Assessed at this time” as there was an issue of differences in interpretation of paragraph 10.
-Further clarity and possible amendment would be needed to clarify if it includes only targeted fishing or includes bycatch.
+The TCC determined the case to be “Unable to be Assessed at this time” as there was an issue of differences in interpretation of the CMM.
+Further clarity and possible amendment of the measure would be needed to clarify whether or how it applies to only targeted fishing or includes bycatch.

 Regarding Russia’s delayed submission of its final annual report (CMM 2024-09, paragraph 2), which was received on March 14, 2025, after the February 15 deadline, the TCC determined this to be a case of “Delayed Submission.”

-Regarding Chinese Taipei’s identified marine pollution issue (CMM 2024-15, paragraph 8) concerning the discharge of incinerator ashes from plastic products into the sea, Chinese Taipei reported that the vessel had been sanctioned and required to correct its recycling procedures.
+Regarding Chinese Taipei’s identified marine pollution potential non-compliance issue (CMM 2024-15, paragraph 8) concerning the discharge of incinerator ashes from plastic products into the sea, Chinese Taipei reported that the vessel had been sanctioned and required to further improve its recycling procedures.
 Upon reviewing the sanction information provided, the TCC determined this case to be “Compliant.”

 The TCC also considered additional potential non-compliance issues raised by Members:

-The EU expressed concern that the commitment to freeze fishing effort in some fisheries, including chub mackerel, had not been fulfilled by some Members.
-The EU noted that based on data provided by Members, current effort levels appeared to exceed those from historical years before 2019 when the measure was adopted.
+.